Policy Details Page

 Student fee schedules for individual buildings must be approved on an annual basis.
 Each building shall submit an annual report which includes a report indicating the fees collected by each department.
 In establishing fees for classes, the following guidelines shall be used:

-- A fee may be collected for personal physical education and athletic equipment, apparel and towels or towel service.
-However, any student may provide his/her own if it meets reasonable requirements and standards relating to health and safety.
+C. A fee may be collected for personal physical education and athletic equipment, apparel and towels or towel service.
+However, any student may provide their own if it meets reasonable requirements and standards relating to health and safety.

-- A reasonable fee, not to exceed the actual annual maintenance cost, for the use of musical instruments and uniforms owned or rented by the district may be collected.
+D. A reasonable fee, not to exceed the actual annual maintenance cost, for the use of musical instruments and uniforms owned or rented by the District may be collected.

 Fees shall not be levied for:

-Fee waivers and reductions shall be granted to students whose families would have difficulty paying by reason of their low income.
-The USDA Child Nutrition Program guidelines shall be used to determine qualification for a fee waiver or reduction.
+Fee waivers and reductions shall be granted to students whose families would have difficulty paying by reason of their income or other circumstances.
+The USDA Child Nutrition Program qualification guidelines may be one factor to determine eligibility for a fee waiver or reduction.

-official transcript is being withheld due to an unpaid fee or fine.
-A charge for lost or damaged materials or equipment may be appealed to the assistant superintendent for the school level.
-Care shall be exercised by advising students and their parents, in writing, regarding the nature of the damages, how restitution may be made, and how a student or his/her parents may request a hearing.
+A charge for lost or damaged materials or equipment may be appealed to the school director for the school level.
+Care shall be exercised by advising students and their parents/guardians, in writing, regarding the nature of the damages, how restitution may be made, and how a student or their parents/guardians may request a hearing.

 - policy handbook